danilouie/blog/daniellelouieblog/content/projects/cyplan101.md

 <iframe width="640px" height="360px" src="https://clausa.app.carto.com/map/895b54c3-1d18-44cd-8e4d-06dd48ac4c2d"></iframe>

+***Figure 2**:  The interactive map above can be toggled to show the relationship between floodways, severe floodpoints, and the sewer systems.*

 *<u>Pavements</u>*
 Pavement quality is measured according to the Pavement Conditions Index (PCI), where pavements are measured on a scale of 0 to 100, with 100 indicating a newly constructed road (Metropolitan Transportation Commission, 2021).
 Most roads aim to have an average PCI score of at least 70, indicating a “satisfactory” road that only needs minor maintenance, such as crack sealing or seal coating (City of Waseca, 2020).
 For our  research, we analyzed the material type and PCI scores of 73,289 roads in Houston.